Da Voar Redd Up

 Da Voar Redd Up is the UK's most successful community litter pick, with over 20% of Shetland’s population volunteering their time annually.
 This annual spring clean makes an invaluable contribution to Shetland's natural environment and wildlife, clearing Shetland's beaches, coastlines and roadsides of litter and the debris washed up by winter storms.

-The 29th annual Voar Redd Up will take place on 23rd and 24th April 2016.
+The 30th annual Voar Redd Up will take place on 22nd and 23rd April 2017.
 If your group took part in last year’s Redd Up your group contact will receive a registration form in the post.
 If they have not received this form by the end of March please contact the Trust to check we have your records.
 If you are a new group, please register your group online by visiting our Group Registration page.

 Once registered, we will make up your group Redd Up pack, containing the items requested on your registration form and further information on taking part, and let your group contact know when it is ready for collection.
 Please remember to check our survey form before your redd up, so you know to tell your group what information is required, and fill in the form following your redd up.

 Please note: Due to rising costs, we ask that, if possible, groups retain their used gloves and vests for use in future years and only request the number of replacement gloves and vests required.
 If you have unused items please either retain them for next year or take back to the Trust.
 Also please note that vests are only required for roadside redd ups.

 You will receive a copy of the Redd Up guidelines and suggestions in your pack but if you would like further copies you can Download 2017 Redd Up Guidlines here.

 Many of Shetland’s Community Councils support the Redd Up, and provide valuable funds to local groups, through providing sponsorship for groups carrying out Redd Ups in their area.
 To indicate that your group would like to request Community Council funding, please tick the appropriate box on your survey form and return to the Trust following your Redd Up.